 Christ School offers students Internet access campus wide.
 Our goal in providing these services for the community is to promote educational excellence in our curriculum by increasing the available resources, to help students learn to navigate these resources, and to enable communication with family and friends.
 To ensure that these services are used as they were intended, as well as to keep it running properly, the following guidelines must be agreed to by all users.
 The Christ School Technology Department and Student Life Office reserves the right to take and check a student's computer if we have reason to believe any of the policy has not been followed.
-Inappropriate use of technology devices will be grounds for having that student's technology device will be responsible for informing their parents of the loss.
+Inappropriate use of technology devices will be grounds for having that student's technology privileges revoked and/or confiscated.
+Students who lose their technology device will be responsible for informing their parents of the loss.